zouharvi/mff-student/language_data_resources/questions.md

 Two or more corpora with alignment between some units.

 ### What types (levels) of alignment can be present in parallel corpora?
-Document, paragraph, sentence, word/node alignment.
+Document, paragraph, sentence, word, node alignment.

 ### Give examples of situations in which document alignment can be problematic.
 Given two unorganized corpora about which we know there are documents of the same content (but in different languages), then matching documents can be problematic.